-Significant accounting policies
+Material accounting policies

-The Company's significant accounting policies are described below.
-There have been no changes to the Company's significant accounting policies as a result of changes in accounting standards during the year.
+The Company's material accounting policies are described below.
+There have been no changes to the Company's material accounting policies as a result of changes in accounting standards during the year.

 The accounting policies disclosed in these notes have been consistently applied throughout the current and prior financial year.